Copyleft-io/copyleft-io.github.io/_posts/2016-09-15-openssl-generate-pfx.md

 Let's say you ever need to test an external facing REST API over HTTPS that is secured via a Client SSL Certificates... you know, just to validate a renewed Client SSL Certificate before you ship it over to the client. ;)

 The cURL command below will allow you to use your new .pfx file to authenticate and resolve the service via Public IP.
-Simply change out the <parameters> for your test.
+Simply change out the &lt;parameters&gt; for your test.

     curl -H "Content-Type: application/json" -X GET -v --cert "<myNew.pfx:pa55word>" <https://rest.api.com/12345> --resolve <rest.api.com>:443:<ipaddress> --tlsv1.2